raju-thapa-87/hometrack/readme.md

 In this test I had used the default http with port 8080.
-So, any call will be http://[host]:8080
+So, end point will be http://[host]:8080